-Literacy experts Sharon and Phil Callen reveal the key questions teachers should ask students to assess their literacy development.
+Literacy expert Sharon Callen reveals the key questions teachers should ask students to assess their literacy development.

-Sharon and Phil recommend teachers use the Reading Conference method to evaluate the development and needs of students and help structure teaching practices better.
+Sharon recommend teachers use the Reading Conference method to evaluate the development and needs of students and help structure teaching practices better.

 On episode 35 of The Teacher’s Tool Kit for Literacy, they talked about the benefits of a Reading Conference as opposed to a simple ‘multiple choice, question and answer’ testing process.

 “[This] isn’t letting us have our eyes and ears on what the student is doing.
 It doesn’t give us insights into their thinking processes, their actions and what they’re choosing to do as a reader as they read.
 So the reading conference is an integral part of our reading workshops,” Sharon said.